 Blackheath Model Power Boat Club

-Bluebird Supporters Group
+Bluebird Supporters Club

 The Brickish Association is a UK-based community of Adult Fans of LEGO (AFOLs).
 We are a very active community both on and off the Internet.
 Our members are interested in all aspects of LEGO, from its history and collecting to building and displaying.